Financial Freedom! How I Paid Off $25k in Credit Card Debt in a Year and Saved Enough Money to Buy 7 Properties in 6 Years

 Even to this day, I make similar budgeting decisions monthly.
 I recently canceled a few of our wine clubs because I wanted to invest more into pre-tax investment accounts.
 Tradeoffs!

 The budget will be tight and your lifestyle WILL change…but remember that this is temporary, and your lifestyle will adjust once your debt is paid off.
+Or not, you might love your new lifestyle and just allocate all of that debt payoff to more savings!

 But it doesn’t suck that bad – and it’s not that hard once you see progress!